No. Bump stocks are unlawful to possess, make, transfer, or sell in Nevada.

 - Up to $5,000 in fines (at the court’s discretion).2

-Before the federal ban was lifted on June 14, 2024, possession of a bump stock was a federal felony carrying:
+There was a federal ban on bump stocks from March 26, 2019 to June 14, 2024.4 Before this federal ban was lifted, possession of a bump stock was a federal felony carrying:

-- Up to 10 years in Federal Prison, and/or
+- Up to 10 years in Federal Prison and/or

-- Up to $250,000.4
+- Up to $250,000.5

 What are bump stocks?

-Bump stocks are rifle accessories that take place of the gun’s “standard stock,” which is the piece that rests against the shooter’s shoulder.
-As long as the shooter holds down the trigger and places pressure on the barrel, the bullets will fly almost as quickly as with an automatic firearm.
+Bump stocks do not technically convert semi-automatic guns to automatic ones.
+However, as long as the shooter holds down the trigger and places pressure on the barrel, the bullets will fly almost as quickly as with an automatic firearm.

 The Las Vegas Massacre shooter used several semi-automatic weapons that he modified with bump stocks, which allowed the firearms to fire faster.
 He was able to unleash approximately 90 shots in only 10 seconds.